 Low Dew Points

 Low dew points may start at under 45 to under 30, depending on your hair.
 For my hair, a low dew point is under 30.
 Avoid humectants, especially glycerin.
 Use as moisturizing products as your hair can handle without being over conditioned.
 Use more moisturizing rinse outs, more DTs.
 You may need less protein.
 Even if you don't normally use a leave in, you may want one in low dews.
-Sealing your hair with a couple drops of oil will seal the moisture in.
+You many want to seal your hair with a couple drops of oil will seal the moisture in.
 After your leave in conditioner, apply a small amount of oil and style as usual.
 Buy a humidifier for you house.
 Even if you only have a small one for your bedroom, your hair spends 1/3 of its life there.
 When I have low dew points, I avoid glycerin.
 I find I only have to avoid glycerin in things that are left on my hair (leave in conditioner and styling products).
 You might need to cowash more and low poo less often.

 Science-y Hair Blog on dealing with low dew points.